apache/trafficserver/doc/admin-guide/configuration/proxy-protocol.en.rst

     The current implementation doesn't support TLV fields of Version 2.

-The Proxy Protocol must be enabled on each port.
+The Proxy Protocol must be enabled on each port for which connections with the Proxy Protocol header are expected.
 See :ts:cv:`proxy.config.http.server_ports` for information on how to enable the Proxy Protocol on a port.
-Once enabled, all incoming requests must be prefaced with the PROXY v1/v2 header.
-Any request not preface by this header will be dropped.
+Once enabled, incoming requests may be prefaced with either the PROXY v1 or v2 header.
+Any request not prefaced by this header will be handled according to the other directives in the associated port configuration.

 As a security measure, an optional list of trusted IP addresses may be configured with :ts:cv:`proxy.config.http.proxy_protocol_allowlist`.